theuggla/theuggla.github.io/_posts/2017-10-02-compile-csharp-to-exe-vscode.markdown

 ### the vision

 When you want to compile your C# code you've written in vscode, this will at first seem like an easy task - it is not.
 There are loads of tutorials on how to, which at first seems promising, but they all have one of two fatal flaws: either they explain how to compile a project containing of just one file ("HelloWorld.cs") or they explain how to compile into a dll-file.
-Whish is all fine and dandy if you want to compile into a dll file and run it on linux of with dotnet installed, but perhaps you just want a single .exe from a bunch of different files to run on Windows and then all hell breaks loose.
+Which is all fine and dandy if you want to compile into a dll file and run it on linux with dotnet installed, but perhaps you just want a single .exe from a bunch of different files to run on Windows and then all hell breaks loose.

 ### the hopeful stage